05 Dec Advantages of Spinal Fusion: TLIF versus PSF

 The conclusions to be taken from this study are that though both surgical options improved patients’ symptoms, TLIF was the more effective approach for promoting long-term spinal stability.

 If you are experiencing back pain that has lasted longer than a few weeks, it may be time to be evaluated by a physician.
 There are many treatment options for back pain but you need a diagnosis before any of these treatments can begin.
-At The Center for Spinal Disorders, our team of physicians is experienced in treating back pain with both surgical and non-surgical approaches.
-Call 201-510-3777 to schedule a consultation.
+At The Center for Musculoskeletal Disorders, our team of orthopedic physicians is experienced in treating back pain with both surgical and non-surgical approaches.